deficollective/defiscan/src/content/protocols/spark.md

 Spark has a core dependency in the Sky Protocol, a stage 0 protocol.
 This dependency is clear from the fact that all key permissions in Spark contracts are held by the Sky Governance.

 Spark has another centralized dependency.
-In order to bridge funds to other chains, Spark uses Circle's Cross-Chain Transfer Protocol (CCTP) which relies on a set of centralized off-chain signers to provide the bridging attestation.
+In order to bridge funds to other chains, Spark uses Circle's Cross-Chain Transfer Protocol (CCTP) which relies on a set of centralized offchain signers to provide the bridging attestation.

 Finally, Chronicle oracles are used in SparkLend with no fallbacks for all asset prices.
 A failure of those oracles could lead to wrongful liquidations or even trigger the oracle killswitch, which freezes all borrowing within SparkLend until manually reset by the governance.
+The Chronicol protocol uses a system of hosted by various third-parties such as Bitcoin Suisse, ETHGlobal, Gitcoin, and Etherscan.
+Validators push price updates on-chain.
+We found that a centralized Chornicle multisig may control which validators may take part in the concensus.
+However, any changes to the validator set is subject to a 7 days exit-window.
+We therefore assessed that Chronicle is a Stage 1 dependency and explain it in details in the [dependencies](#dependencies) section.

-More information on the centralization of those dependencies can be found in [dependencies](#dependencies).
+More information on the centralization and functioning of those dependencies can be found in [dependencies](#dependencies).

 > Autonomy Score: High